jpatil6/hello-world/README.md

 'foorbar' is a funny word.

-How about I edit in github n the web browser.
+How about I edit in github on the web browser.